A Few Tips on Product Photography

 As a side note, food photography is also product photography.
-When photographing food, be creative when it comes to props, lighting, composition, etc. If anything possible, try to connect with the subject.
+When photographing food, be creative when it comes to props, lighting, composition, etc. If possible, try to connect with the subject.

 As I mentioned at the beginning of this article, your primary goal is to make your client happy.
-And that is to understand and…get what the client wants, and deliver.
+And that is to understand and…get what the client wants, and delivers.
 It is also important for you to understand what and how and where the images will be used.
 Are they going to be used online only?
 In print catalogs?
 What’s the commercial value of the shoot to your client?
 Finding the answers to these questions, and also researching the competition, will help you best value your work.